kirkone/KK.AspNetCore.EasyAuthAuthentication/README.md

 ### Configure options via configuration (recommended)

 You can use the default behavior of asp.net core to configure EasyAuth.
-You must only change in your `Startup.cs` the `.AddEasyAuth()` to `.AssEasyAuth(this.Configuration)`.
+You must only change in your `Startup.cs` the `.AddEasyAuth()` to `.AddEasyAuth(this.Configuration)`.

 > To get the property `this.Configuration` in your `Startup.cs` you must add `IConfiguration configuration` to your constructor parameters and create a property.